 We arrive, take the elevator to the fifth floor (what is it about cancer and fifth floors?) to find at least a dozen people waiting for their injections.
 What strikes me foremost is how cheerful these folks seem to be.
 At first, the office is so crowded that we stand out in the hall and have a conversation with a robust-seeming but patchily bald thirty-something who is (cliche #1) battling relapsed colon cancer, a disease first diagnosed when he was overseas on active duty.
 Obviously, he’s been dealt an unlucky genetic hand; his brother is also battling cancer, a lymphoma.
 He gives us the name of an author and book about some miraculous diet.

 As people exit, we make our way inside and have a seat.
 I’m across from a large man in his seventies wearing suspenders and holding a hand-carved cane in the shape of an egret in the big paw of his hand.
-This man’s head looks like a giant flesh-colored bowling bowl, and he doesn’t have any eyebrows.
+This man’s head looks like a giant flesh-colored bowling ball, and he doesn’t have any eyebrows.
 As it turns out, he lives in the town of my birth, Summerville, and commissioned some local artisan to carve the cane for him.
 He says with a smile that his wife was supposed to come with him, but her head was under the covers when he left.
 “So I’m going to get some breakfast,” he says good-naturedly.
 “She can get her own breakfast.”

 And then there is the smiling, petite, and ever so fragile-seeming older woman who looks as if she might weigh all of her eighty pounds.
 She’s wearing a baseball cap and speaks in a cheerful, clipped Northern cadence.